decyjphr-org/ghas-compliance/docs/deploy.md

 - repository_dispatch

 ### Install
-1. Download the private key from the app.
+1. Download the private key from the app. **Save** the private key: it will be needed later.
 1. Make sure that you click the green **Install** button on the top left of the app page.
 2. This gives you an option of installing the app on all or a subset of your repositories. __**Important: Install this App for `All` repos in the Org**__